onera/Cassiopee/Geom/doc/source/Geom.rst

 ---------------------------------------

-.. py:function:: Geom.offsetSurface(a, offset=1, density=1, algo=0, dim=3)
+.. py:function:: Geom.offsetSurface(a, offset=1., density=1., algo=0, dim=3)

-    Offset of a surface a
+    Offset a surface of certain distance.
+The underlaying algorithm uses an octree (algo=1) or a cartesian grid (algo=0) with density of point determined by the parameter density.
+Distance is then computed on this grid and an isosurface of given "offset" distance is output.

     :param a: surface to be offset
     :type a: list of arrays or list of zones
-    :param offset: distance of a where the offset surface is created
+    :param offset: distance where the offset surface is created
     :type offset: float
     :param density: number of points  per unit length
     :type density: float